landru29/metrics_i2c/README.md

 Wire.begin()
 ```

-Then you can use the class `Communication`
+Then you can use the class `MetricsClient`

 Do not forget to connect I2C to the slave: